PRedemption/PRedemption/README.md

 WebRTC

-I have experience with WebRTC, including building real-time communication applications and troubleshooting issues related to video and audio streaming.
+I have experience with WebRTC, including building real-time communication applications and troubleshooting video and audio streaming issues.

 Website Development